 Our engagement work

-Our annual engagement strategy identifies who our stakeholders are, the reasons why we engage with them and the methods or channels we will use to engagement with them.
+Our engagement strategy identifies who our stakeholders are, the reasons why we engage with them and the methods or channels we will use to engage with them.
 Our engagement plan outlines when we will carry out these activities during the year.

 Who our stakeholders are and why we want to engage with them

 Who we engage with: